-United Grain Corporation is the largest wheat exporting elevator on the U.S. West Coast.
-Due to continual expansion and upgrading of the elevator, originally built in 1934, the company is among the most efficient handlers of grain in the world.
+United Grain Corporation’s elevator at the port is the largest one on the U.S. West Coast.
+Due to continual expansion and upgrading of the facility, originally built in 1934, the company is among the most efficient handlers of grain in the world.

 Terminal 2, Berth 7: Dry Bulk Export Dock

-This dry bulk dock is capable of exporting a broad range of heavy mineral bulk commodities quickly and efficiently using a specialized conveyor system.
+This dry bulk dock is capable of exporting a broad range of heavy mineral bulk commodities quickly and efficiently using a telescoping conveyor system.

 This bulk scrap export dock is a state-of-the-art, environmentally compliant facility that handles many types of scrap commodities.